Watery Eyes? It May Not Be What You Think

 Common causes of dry eye

-Dry eye can have many causes, like getting older, taking certain medications, having certain medical conditions, and exposure to environmental factors like air conditioning and wind.
 Using digital devices for a long time, wearing contact lenses, and spending a lot of time reading or driving can also make it worse.
-The good news is there are treatments available to help you feel better and protect your eyes.
+The good news is that there are treatments available to help you feel better and protect your eyes.

 Treating dry eye